UlordChain/Ulord-platform/README.md

 This code is currently alpha-quality and under rapid development.

-Ulord platform is decenterlize content distribution platform which can supply content repo, distribution and search ability.
-Ulord platform make enterprise development content distribution more effective.
+Ulord platform is a decenterlize content distribution platform which can supply content repo, distribution and searching ability.
+Ulord platform makes the enterprise development content distribution more effective.
 Ulord platform have:
 - decenterlize content storage service (UDFS)
 - content transaction service